Table Of Contents

 A multi-protocol access proxy is a powerful concept for securing access to infrastructure.
 But accessing numerous computing resources distributed across the globe via a single endpoint presents a latency challenge.

-Today we are announcing that the hosted edition of Teleport Access Plane is now available in 5 regions all over the world.
+Today we are announcing that the hosted edition of Teleport Access Platform is now available in 5 regions all over the world.
 In this blog post we'll tell you how we've built it and it should be helpful for anyone working on a globally distributed SaaS system if latency is a concern.

 A bit of history